notional-labs/craft/x/exp/spec/README.md

 ## Abstract

-This document specifies the `pylons` module for the Craft DAO blockchain.
+This document specifies the `exp` module for the Craft DAO blockchain.

 ## Contents